 Unless you owe child support, back taxes, or student loans, your creditors -- those to whom you owe money -- cannot garnish your wages unless they first get a court order.
 For example, if you have defaulted on a loan, stopped paying your credit card bill, or have run up huge medical bills, your creditors can't just start garnishing your wages.
 They must first sue you, win, and get a court order requiring you to pay what you owe.

 Federal law places limits on how much judgment creditors can take from your paycheck.
-The amount that can be garnished is limited to 25% of your disposable earnings (what's left after mandatory deductions) or the amount by which your wages exceed 30 times the minimum wage, whichever is lower.
+The amount that can be garnished is limited to 25% of your disposable earnings (what's left after mandatory deductions) or the amount by which your weekly wages exceed 30 times the minimum wage, whichever is lower.
 Some states set a lower percentage limit for how much of your wages can be garnished.
 (To learn the law in your state, see our Wage Garnishment topic page.)

 You may not be fired or otherwise retaliated against because your wages have been garnished to pay one debt.
 Once you have one or more garnishments, however, less protection is available.
 Under federal law, you are not protected from retaliation if more than one creditor has garnished your wages -- or the same creditor has garnished your wages for two or more debts.
 Some states offer more protection.

 If you want to protest a wage garnishment, you must file papers with the court to get a hearing date.
 At the hearing, you can present evidence showing that you need more of your paycheck to pay your expenses or that qualify for an exemption.
 The judge can terminate the garnishment or leave it in place.

 Since 1988, all new or modified child support orders include an automatic wage withholding order.
 (If child support and alimony are combined into one family support payment, the wage withholding order applies to the whole amount owed; however, orders involving only alimony don't result in automatic wage withholding.)